 WHEREAS, Section 1 of Article V of the Michigan Constitution of 1963 vests the executive power of the state of Michigan in the Governor; and

-WHEREAS, there is a continued need to reorganize functions among state departments to ensure efficient administration; and
+WHEREAS, there is a continued need to increase collaboration, optimize service delivery, and ensure efficient administration; and

 NOW, THEREFORE, I, Richard D. Snyder, Governor of the state of Michigan, by virtue of the powers and authority vested in the Governor by the Michigan Constitution of 1963 and Michigan law, order the following: